felixglush/Pneumonia-Detection/FDA_Submission.md

 associated radiological reports.
 The labels are expected to be >90% accurate and suitable for weakly-supervised learning.
 ```

+This means the labels are mostly accurate for training.
+However, a more accurate alternative would be to have 3 radiologists verify the diagnoses and label the images, possibly weighted by years of experience.
+This would be a very lengthy and costly procedure for 112,120 images.
+Given the training required, one cannot simply crowdsource the labels like one can for common objects such as those found in ImageNet.
+Thus, if the NLP approach is 90% accurate, it is likely a good compromise.

 Disease labels include: atelectasis, consolidation, infiltration, pneumothorax, edema, emphysema, fibrosis, effusion, pneumonia, pleural thickening, cardiomegaly, nodule, mass, and hernia.

 ### 6. FDA Validation Plan

 **Patient Population Description for FDA Validation Dataset:**
-Men and women, aged 2 to 95, whose chest was scanned with an x-ray machine in the PA/AP positions.
+Men and women, aged 1 to 95, whose chest was scanned with an x-ray machine in the PA/AP positions.
 Those patients with consolidation, nodule, or infiltration might be viewed as pneumonia positive by the algorithm since the pixel intensity distributions are similar.
+The validation data set should contain a 20% prevalence of pneumonia.

 **Ground Truth Acquisition Methodology:**
 An optimal ground truth can be obtained via a sputum test (phlegm from a deep cough), pleural fuild culture test (fluid sample from the space between the tissues lining the lungs and chest cavity), or a bronchoscopy (tube with camera inserted into windpipe, with optional biopsy).